-haze on mountain sides
+haze on mountain sides,

-you can catch as it glides,
+you can almost catch as it glides,

 dusty fingers brushing through